iCHAIT/Python-Scripts/README.md

 * **googleSearch.py** - This is another fun script, it provides a command line utility to perform google search.
 It gives you the top links(search results) of whatever you want to search on google.

-* **sort_dwnlds,py** - This is a useful script that organizes your Downloads directory that is often for most of us is unorganized and is a nuisance.
+* **sort_dwnlds.py** - A useful script that organizes your Downloads directory that is often for most of us is unorganized and is a nuisance.

 The script was taken from - https://github.com/akifkhan/Sorting-Hat